eurosky-social/eurosky-social/adr/008-observability-stack-with-prometheus-loki.md

 - **Loki Single-Binary**: Suitable for <100GB/day, requires microservices mode migration for higher volumes
 - **7d Local Retention**: Prometheus retains 7 days locally before Thanos offloads to S3
 - **Learning Curve**: Team must learn PromQL and LogQL query languages
-- **No External Monitoring**: All monitoring runs inside the cluster; if the entire cluster or monitoring stack fails, no alerts are sent.
-Need dead man's switch (heartbeat to external service) and external synthetic monitoring (uptime checks from outside the cluster)

 ### Mitigated